Cycle 4

 At the end of the task, don’t forget to have the student reread any sounds that required correction.

-This task introduces students to segmenting words that consist of one continuous phoneme followed by a stop phoneme.
+This task introduces students to saying words that consist of one continuous sound followed by a stop sound the slow way.
 Those words are it, ate, and odd (the first, third, and sixth words in this task).

-In this task, remember to hold continuous sounds, like the /ĭĭĭ/ in it, for two seconds, as you have done in earlier tasks, and do not pause between sounds.
-Stop sounds, like the /t/ in it, should always be said fast.
-Make sure not to turn the final stop sounds into syllables by adding vowel sounds after them.
-For example, the word it should be /ĭĭĭt/, not /ĭĭĭtŭh/.
+Remember to hold continuous sounds, like the /ĭĭĭ/ in it, for two seconds, as you have done in earlier tasks, and do not pause between sounds.
+Quick sounds, like the /t/ in it, should always be said fast.
+Make sure not to turn the final quick sounds into syllables by adding vowel sounds after them.
+For example, the word it should be /ĭĭĭt/, not /ĭĭĭtǝ/.
+(Remember, the ǝ symbol represents the schwa sound, like the last sound in the word banana.)

 Make sure to read the example sentences after each word.